 - 1/2 cup dry bread crumbs

 - 2 tablespoons minced fresh parsley

-- In a large skillet, saute onion in 2 tablespoons butter until tender.
+- In a large skillet, saute onion and garlic in 2 tablespoons butter until tender.
 Add the mushrooms, red pepper, salt and pepper; cook and stir for 5 minutes or until vegetables are tender.
-Add garlic; cook 1 minute longer.
+Drain.

 - In a greased 2-qt. baking dish, layer half of the corn, mushroom mixture, cheese and brown sugar; repeat layers.
 Melt the remaining butter; toss with bread crumbs and parsley.
 Sprinkle over casserole.
 Bake, uncovered, at 375° for 25-30 minutes or until golden brown.
 Yield: 4-6 servings.